hmrc/alcohol-duty-calculator/api-docs/calculateAdjustmentDuty.md

 # Calculate adjustment duty

-Performs the calculation rate * pureAlcoholVolume for the adjustment provided and applies the appropriate sign depending if it's owing or a refund
+Performs the calculation rate * pureAlcoholVolume for the adjustment provided and applies the appropriate sign depending if it's owing or a refund.

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.